Fundamentals

 The last in-parameter to each command that creates or destroys a Vulkan

-object is pAllocator
+object is pAllocator.

-parameter can be a non-NULL
+The pAllocator parameter can be a non-NULL value, in which case

 allocations for the given object are delegated to an application provided